Turkic peoples in India

 Turkic peoples have historically been associated as one of the primarily Chagatai-speaking peoples to have ruled North India.
 Various dynasties of the later medieval era and early modern era in India were of far descendants of Turkic and mixed Indian or Afghan descent.
-Two of the dynasties of the Delhi Sultanate, viz. the Tughlaqs and Khaljis, for instance, were of far descendants mixed Turkic origin, with Indian and Afghan ancestry respectively.
+Two of the dynasties of the Delhi Sultanate, viz. the Mughals and Khaljis, for instance, were of far descendants mixed Turkic origin, with Indian and Afghan ancestry respectively.
 The terms Indo-Turkic or Turco-Indian is used to refer to people and dynasties of mixed Turkic and Indian descent, as well as the fusion culture formed as a result.

 Present day

 The community had traditionally served as soldiers in the armies of the various princely states in the Kathiawar Agency.
 They are also good traders.
 Like other Gujarati Muslims, they have a caste association known as the Jamat, which acts both as a welfare organization and an instrument of social control.